 Plenty of Aussies use BPAY as an easy way to pay their rent or energy bills, so is there any difference between making a mistake using BPAY as opposed to making one with your regular bank account?
 Unfortunately there is.

 While the vast majority of Australian banking providers (117 in total) are subscribers to the ePayments Code, payments made with BPAY are not covered under the code.
-However, the Financial Ombudsman suggests that if you do make a mistake while using BPAY and end up transferring money to the wrong recipient you should still get in contact with your bank or credit union as they may be able to assist you.
+However, if you do make a mistake while using BPAY and end up transferring money to the wrong recipient, you should still get in contact with your bank or credit union as they may be able to assist you.

 What if my bank or provider isn’t assisting me?

-If you’ve made an erroneous transfer and your bank or credit union isn't providing you with adequate assistance to resolve the problem, you’ll be able to lodge a dispute with the financial ombudsman.
+If you’ve made an erroneous transfer and your bank or credit union isn't providing you with adequate assistance to resolve the problem, you’ll be able to lodge a dispute through ASIC.